NexusNation/Documentation/Rules/Jailbreak.md

 	27. No cheating implies on all commands.
 	28. When being told to crouch, it implies stay crouched.
 	29. When making a gang make sure the name isn't offensive and that you're not advertising within the name.
-	30. You May not encourage other players to RTV a map, though you may suggest maps to be voted on when it comes up.
+	30. You may not encourage other players to RTV a map, though you may suggest maps to be voted on when it comes up.
-2. ##Newcomer Rules
+3. ##Newcomer Rules
 	1. Newcomer -- A Newcomer is a new player (with playtime less than 4 hours for a Prisoner, under 8 hours for a Guard), who’s playermodel is tinted green when not set to a different colour.
 	2. If a Newcomer did not make it to the previous LR Partners stage, at least 1 newcomer must be kept alive until LR Partners stage if possible.
 	3. If a prisoner is given the choice to choose prisoners to live/die, at least ⅓ of the surviving prisoners must be Newcomers.